-1 Semester each: 1⁄2 credit Elective: Grades 10, 11, 12
+1 Semester each

+1/2 credit each

-Prerequisite: Construction- Building Trades II OR Construction-Building Trades I AND Intro to Woods or Cabinet I or II all with a "C" or Better unless approved by instructor.
+Prerequisites: Building-Construction Trades II OR Building-Construction Trades I AND Intro to Woods or Cabinet I or II all with a "C" or better unless approved by instructor.

 Students will further develop skills, techniques and fundamentals associated with several building trades (i.e., excavation, masonry, concrete, carpentry, painting, and roofing) through hands-on projects for SAHS campus and the Albany community at large.
-Students will also demonstrate thorough knowledge of estimating, personal and work safety, material design and support, site-layout, (blue prints) plans reading, permit processes and employability skills needed as a professional of each trade craft through in-class studies and various hands-on project.
+Students will also demonstrate thorough knowledge of estimating, personal and work safety, material design and support, sitelayout, (blue prints) plans reading, permit processes and employability skills needed as a professional of each trade craft through in-class studies and various hands-on project.